Employers are being challenged to take on 500 unemployed young people in the next 50 days to give young New Zealanders a break into their first jobs.

 The modules take only an hour or a few hours to complete but cover generic work skills such as customer service, financial literacy, health and safety, teamwork and interpersonal communication.

-Once they have completed the courses, people can apply for jobs listed on the website and supply electronic summaries of what they have learnt on the courses as well as their CV and a written, audio or video pitch to employers.
+Once they have completed the courses, people can apply for jobs listed on the website and supply electronic summaries of what they have learned on the courses as well as their CV and a written, audio or video pitch to employers.

 Jobs have been listed so far by 19 companies on the Joy Business Academy website, and by three others on a Youthfull website created in collaboration with Auckland Council's Youth Connections scheme.
 Most are generic jobs, such as "day shift" and "night shift" jobs in any region listed by Z Energy, but some are specific job vacancies in specified places.